 - A dry mouth not due to dehydration or medication side effects

 - Nausea or upset stomach

-- Sensations of dizziness, unsteadiness, fainting and lightheadedness
+- Physical sensations of dizziness, unsteadiness, fainting, and lightheadedness

-- Feeling that one's surroundings are unreal, or that one's self is not really present
+- Feeling that one's surroundings are unreal or that oneself is not really present

 - Numbness or tingling sensations

-These symptoms are fairly common and most people will report that they have experienced one or more in response to severe stress at least once in their lifetime.
+These panic attack symptoms are fairly common, and many people report that they have experienced one or more in response to severe stress at least once in their lifetime.
 In some cases, a person's first panic attack may actually be a misinterpretation of a similar condition.
-That being said, panic attacks shouldn't be underestimated in terms of unpleasantness, though, and may indicate disorders such as generalized anxiety disorder, social anxiety disorder, obsessive compulsive disorder, or panic disorder.
+That being said, panic attacks shouldn't be underestimated in terms of unpleasantness, and under certain circumstances, they can indicate disorders such as generalized anxiety disorder, social anxiety disorder, obsessive compulsive disorder, or panic disorder.

-A panic attack, however, is characterized by some or all of the above symptoms, plus the following:
+A panic attack is characterized by some or all of the above symptoms, plus the following criteria:

 - It is a distinct episode of great fear or discomfort